 Verify the drain valve is shut and the exit valve is open.

-Open the battery boxes and attach the positive and negative terminals.
+Open the outboard battery box and attach the three positive terminals to the threaded post, and the main positive terminal to the main post.
 Check to verify all the battery connections are tight.